 Black sesame paste is basically liquified roasted black sesame seeds.
 Imagine a super silky smooth peanut butter or tahini...but made with black sesame seeds!

 Black sesame paste is a super cool ingredient and I wish it was more popular (so that everyone can get it all the supermarkets!)
-For now, you'll have to go to a Japanese market or buy it online.

 - Wadaman - Delicious and expensive.

-- Kadoya - Also delicious, more affordable.
+- Kadoya - Also delicious.
+More affordable.
 Can order online.
 This is the same brand that produces the sesame oil we use in many recipes.

 Honey